GLOBAL MARKETS-Stocks rise, gold in worst week since June

 By David Gaffen and Herbert Lash

-NEW YORK, Sept 13 (Reuters) - Global equity market rose on Friday even as weak U.S. economic reports kept many investors on edge before next week’s keenly awaited Federal Reserve meeting, while gold posted its worst week since June as concerns eased about a potential strike against Syria.
+NEW YORK, Sept 13 (Reuters) - Global equity market rose on Friday even as weak U.S. economic reports kept many investors on edge before next week’s key Federal Reserve meeting, while gold posted its worst week since June as concerns eased about a potential strike against Syria.

-U.S. Treasuries edged higher after the weak consumer sentiment and retail sales data bolstered the view that Fed policymakers will slow an exit from the U.S. central bank’s $85 billion a month bond-buying program, which is designed to boost American economic growth.
+U.S. Treasuries edged higher after weak consumer sentiment and retail sales data bolstered the view that Fed policymakers will slow an exit from its $85 billion a month bond-buying program designed to boost American economic growth.

-The data was unlikely to deter the Fed from cutting its massive bond-buying as early as next week, analysts said, but questions remained about the size of any reduction.
+The soft data was unlikely to deter the Fed from cutting its massive bond-buying as early as next week, analysts said.

-Stocks on Wall Street rose, with the Dow Jones industrial average up 3 percent for the week, its best weekly gain since January.

-Earlier this week, the Dow Jones index announced its biggest shake-up in a decade, with three new components joining the blue chip index starting Sept.
-23.

 “The market is up slightly today but everybody seems to be worried about what the tapering is going to be,” said Brian Amidei, managing director at HighTower Advisors in Palm Desert, California.